F-Stack/f-stack/dpdk/doc/guides/prog_guide/pcapng_lib.rst

 ======================================

 Exchanging packet traces becomes more and more critical every day.
-The de facto standard for this is the format define by libpcap;
+The de facto standard for this is the format defined by libpcap;
 but that format is rather old and is lacking in functionality for more modern applications.
 The `Pcapng file format`_ is the default capture file format for modern network capture processing tools such as `wireshark`_ (can also be read by `tcpdump`_).

-The Pcapng library is a an API for formatting packet data into a Pcapng file.
+The Pcapng library is an API for formatting packet data into a Pcapng file.
 The format conforms to the current `Pcapng RFC`_ standard.
 It is designed to be integrated with the packet capture library.

 Usage
 -----

-Before the library can be used, the function ``rte_pcapng_init`` should be called once to initialize timestamp computation.

 The output stream is created with ``rte_pcapng_fdopen``, and should be closed with ``rte_pcapng_close``.